Hocejeking/TruckerJob/README.md

  ESX <br>
  LegacyFuel <br>

- It is very simple to use, as this script does not use the database, so anyone can set this up
+ It is very simple to use, as this script does not use the database, so anyone can set this up.

 ## Installation